 7. Be a Helper

 Giving back and helping others is a great way to feel good this holiday season.
 Instead of spending all of your time on edge at parties, spend some time doing something good.
-Volunteer at soup kitchens, put together bags for the homeless, work with children’s charities and collect donations, or spend time walking furry friends at an animal shelter.
+Volunteer at soup kitchens, put together bags for the homeless, collect donations for children’s charities, or spend time walking furry friends at an animal shelter.
 Doing this will boost your self-worth and leave you feeling empowered.

 8. Remain Positive

-9. Be Prepared for Pushy People
+9. Be prepared for pushy people.

 10. Have an Escape Plan